klaidliadon/umbrella-content/en/travel/kidnapping/beginner/s_reduce-promoting-factors.md

 index: 3
 title: Reduce promoting factors
 ---
-# To avoid kidnap

-*	Reduce the incentives and opportunities for kidnap
-*	Make it hard for prospective kidnappers.
+### To avoid kidnap, reduce the incentives and opportunities, and make it hard for prospective kidnappers.

 ## Stay low profile.